-The fresh onion is what really makes this recipe.
-Cockroaches are attracted to onion so the balls will start working immediately.
+The fresh onion is what makes this recipe.
+Cockroaches are attracted to onions so the balls will start working immediately.
 But as the onion starts to decompose it continues to attract cockroaches.
 The balls also help to slow the decomposing so they’re effective for quite a while.

 15 minutes (+ drying time)

 - 1 medium onion (You can use onion flakes but they’re not as good)

 - 1 cup of flour

 - Metal or ceramic mixing bowl